peter-snr/k8s/README.md

 To make life easy it's a good idea to create a virtual machine that you will use as a template for others, then you only have to configure one with all the software etc.
-Then just clone it each time.
+After that just clone it each time.

-I never like to reinvent the wheel, so first check the WWW.
+I never like to reinvent the wheel, so first check the Web.
 In this case, Stackoverflow (my favourite site), has an interesting entry:- [how can i create ubuntu based docker host by using docker machine with virtualbo](https://stackoverflow.com/questions/33935800/how-can-i-create-ubuntu-based-docker-host-by-using-docker-machine-with-virtualbo)

-Do not want docker-machine part, it might get in the way of kubernetes.
+Do not need docker-machine part, anyhow it might get in the way of kubernetes.
 Therefore only follow steps 1 to 18.
 They are reproduced below.

 1. Get Ubuntu Server ISO
 2. Create a machine in VirtualBox.
 I called mine "Ubuntu template" because I want to learn Swarm locally, so I want a machine that I'll be able to duplicate and get subsequent machines quickly after the longer initial setup.